Brought to you by THIRD BELL ON THE RIGHT – www.ThirdBellontheRight.com

 Where are they used?
 There are several compositions written that incorporate the singing Handbell technique.
 My favorite is How Can I Keep from Singing by Robert Lowry and arranged by Arnold Sherman.
-Click here for the link to Handbell World and this song.
+Click here for a list of current pieces using the singing handbell technique.

 With your purchase you will receive detailed instructions for you and your musicians.